 High-Level Vision and Business Case

-For example, the goal might be to increase user retention by 15% by introducing a team collaboration feature.
-That clarity is essential for leadership buy-in and for keeping the team motivated.
-It also lays the groundwork for measurable success.
+For example: increase user retention by 15% by introducing a team collaboration feature.
+That clarity helps secure leadership buy-in and keeps the team motivated.
+It also lays the groundwork for measurable success and financial projections.

 A strong business case doesnât just justify the project; it becomes the north star for every decision.
 If a proposed feature doesnât directly support the core purpose, itâs probably scope creep.